Torbay Community Doctors

 We regret that if you are a Community Card Holder that you might have to accept an apparently cheaper service from another provider as we believe that the doctor/patient relationship is the core of General Practice.

 Dr Hunter will recommend the most appropriate medicines to treat your conditions.
 If you have a question about your medication please consult with Dr Hunter who will be happy to discuss this based on scientific knowledge and 35yrs experience.

 We now have the ability to move out of this "Groundhog Day" we find ourselves in.
-Pregnant, breastfeeding and children under 16yrs are not at present covered by safety data but this is expected to follow with overseas experience.
-We must get vaccinated to protect our children (tamariki and mokopuna) until such time we get the approval to vaccinate them.
 I do not wish to engage in a war of wills with people who are anti-vaccination but please remember that to personally be safest we need to encourage everyone to get vaccinated whatever our stance.

 Dr Paul Hunter

 Our team is made up of one GP, Dr Paul Hunter, so you will always see the same person.
 Paul has been a GP in Torbay for 34 years.
 He offers a friendly personal approach to his patients.